 Wrapping our children up in cotton wool and protecting them from everything bad in the world isn’t really an option.
 Teenagers learn about catastrophes via social media news feeds alongside their friends’ latest selfies.
 Even if we prevent younger children hearing about tragic events directly, the playground grapevine can throw up a frightening and distorted version.
 Something as simple as a train station announcement about unaccompanied baggage can spark difficult questions from little ones about terrorism and who would want to kill them and why.

-The best that parents can do is to ensure that distressing information is filtered in an age-appropriate way and help children develop the resilience and coping skills to bounce back quickly from difficult thoughts and feelings.
+When talking to children about tragic events, the best that parents can do is to ensure that distressing information is filtered in an age-appropriate way and support our children to develop the resilience and coping skills to bounce back quickly from difficult thoughts and feelings.
 Here are a few tips: